zolfa-gad/Fun-Quiz-App/README.md

 You can play it with your friends also you can see who gets the highest score, challenge others and have fun together.

+# Features

+- Specify the number of questions you want.
+- Choose your favorite category you want or leave it random.
+- Choose the difficulty you prefer or leave it random.
+- Scroll between questions back and forward, but you can't scroll forward until you select an answer.
+- Can know the correct answer right away.
+- Every time your answer is correct you get 5 points score.
+- The highest score would be saved every round.

 # Screenshots

 <p float="left">